apache/pulsar/site2/docs/reference-pulsar-admin.md

 ```

 ### `get-offload-policies`
-Get the offload policy for a topic.
+Get the offload policies for a topic.

 Usage
 ```bash